jojozhuang/jojozhuang.github.io/_portfolio/game-store-multi.md

 Compared with the existing web application of Game Store, this mobile app has only one simple function, product management.

 ## 2. Apps
 I built four mobile apps with multiple different technologies.
-Except the native apps(iOS and Android), there are another two apps(also targeting iOS and Android) built with cross-platform mobile development tool - [Xamarin](https://xamarin.com/).
+Apart from the native apps(iOS and Android), there are another two apps(also targeting iOS and Android) built with cross-platform mobile development tool - [Xamarin](https://xamarin.com/).
 * Native iOS App
 * Native Android App
 * Xamarin iOS App